 - 1. Students may not give medications with an outdated order. - 2.
-Students may not transfer/transport narcotics from pharmacy or other nursing units. - 3.
-Students may not carry narcotics keys. - 4.
-Students may not take verbal or telephone orders from any physician. - 5.
-Students may not sign or witness any legal document while in student role (i.e. consent to treat, informed consents, wills, etc.). - 6.
+Students may not document NIH Stroke Score / Scale (NIHSS) assessments. - 3.
+Students may not transfer/transport narcotics from pharmacy or other nursing units. - 4.
+Students may not carry narcotics keys and/or count narcotics - 5.
+Students may not take verbal or telephone orders from any physician. - 6.
+Students may not partake in restraint application, management and assessments r/t restraints - 7.
+Students may not sign or witness any legal document (other than the medical record) while in student role (i.e. consent to treat, informed consents, wills, etc.). - 8.
 Students may not accept gifts from patients.
 Students may accept notes/letters of thanks from patients.